dgp1130/bxpb/README.md

     the client and service in a generic fashion.
     *   This will include client and service stubs, rather than splitting them across multiple packages.
 This is to keep the number of packages down as much as possible.

+## Internal Docs

+Some additional docs only useful for development purposes:

+* [Release](doc/release.md) - How to release a new version of BXPB.